RickMageddon/RaspberryPI-LCD-IPonStartup/README.md

-# RaspberryPI - Show IP on LCD on startup
+# RaspberryPI - Show IP and Time on LCD on startup

 ## Description